 It’s a real job, with real training, meaning you can earn while you learn and gain a nationally recognised qualification.

 To get your career started you usually need a combination of experience and qualifications.
 An Apprenticeship gives you both by combining on the job training with study (usually one day a week) meaning you can earn while you learn.
 With some Apprenticeships you can now study at Degree Level too, meaning you can get a degree, whilst earning and not racking up debt via tuition fees.

 It usually takes between one and four years to complete an Apprenticeship depending on which level you take.
 Apprenticeships are available across a wide range of industries and many high quality, prestigious companies and organisations offer them.

 What can I earn?

-The minimum wage for apprentices is currently £3.50 per hour, but many employers pay more than this.
-Apprentices going into their second year of study will earn more, with those aged over 21 earning £7.05 per hour, and those aged U18 earning £4.05 per hour, however dependant on the sector, region and Apprenticeship level - e.g. some higher Apprenticeships pay up to £500 per week.
+The current minimum wage rate for an apprentice can be found here, but many employers pay more than this.
+Apprentices going into their second year of study will earn more, with different rates for those aged over 21 and those aged under 18.
+However dependant on the sector, region and Apprenticeship level, some higher Apprenticeships pay up to £500 per week.
 More details on salaries and entry criteria in specific Apprenticeship occupations can be found here.